tldr-pages/tldr/pages/common/git-var.md

 # git var

-> Prints a Git logical variable.
+> Prints a Git logical variable's value.
 > More information: <https://git-scm.com/docs/git-var>.

 - Print the value of a Git logical variable: